Description | By the end of this session, participants will be able to:

 Learning Objectives

-Facilitators: James McKim, PMP, ITIL, Managing Partner, Organizational Ignition, LLC
+Facilitators: James McKim, PMP, ITIL, Managing Partner, Organizational Ignition

 |